-There is another, but temporary options — Pause Updates.
+There is another, but temporary option — Pause Updates.
 Windows 10 offers this feature in all versions of Windows 10.
-However, it is only a temporary solution which works for 35 days.
+However, it is only a temporary solution that works for 35 days.
 Once that limit is reached, the device will need to get new updates before you can pause again.

 One of the recent reports of this problem came from _negin_ at Microsoft Answers.
 He had a problem finding and installing updates because of error code 0x80240fff.
 The error occurred after reinstalled Windows 10 Home and reset his laptop.
 Here is the error message he received when he launched Photoshop

 It looks like he is still on an older version of Windows, and the application does not support it.
-If this is your case, you need to update Windows 10, the next release, which is recommended.
-There can be many reasons why you may want to be on an older version, but if the applications are giving you trouble, its time to upgrade to at least the next supported version.
+If this is your case, you need to update Windows, the next release, which is recommended.
+There can be many reasons why you may want to be on an older version, but if the applications are giving you trouble, it’s time to upgrade to at least the next supported version.